Real intelligence cannot be measured by a single indicator, states a new study.

-It seems that the well-known intelligence quotient IQ finally does not represent what we thought it is.
+It seems that the well-known intelligence quotient IQ does not represent what we thought it did.
 The largest research ever done to date concluded that human intelligence is too complex to be measured by only one parameter.

-Instead it was proposed to assess the “potential” of our minds by three different components: short-term memory, logical reasoning and verbal ability.
+Instead, it was proposed to assess the “potential” of our minds by three different components: short-term memory, logical reasoning, and verbal ability.

-The intelligence is a complex entity
+Intelligence is a complex entity

-into account in choosing candidates for different jobs.
-Nonetheless, the new study suggests that it is fundamentally wrong because it ignores the fact that the human mind is very complex and consists of many different aspects.
+IQ tests have been used for decades to assess human intelligence and often were taken into account in choosing candidates for different jobs.
+Nonetheless, the new study suggests that it is fundamentally wrong because it ignores the fact that the human mind is very complex and its function is determined by many different aspects.

-“The results refute the idea that a single indicator of intelligence, such as IQ, can capture all the variations in cognitive ability of different people,” said Dr. Roger Highfield, one of the authors of the study.
+“The results refute the idea that a single indicator of real intelligence, such as IQ, can capture all the variations in the cognitive ability of different people,” said Dr. Roger Highfield, one of the authors of the study.

-“Everybody can think of people who are bad at reasoning but have excellent memory and amazing verbal skills.
+“Everybody can think of people who are bad at reasoning but have an excellent memory and amazing verbal skills.
 Now we can say that there is no single quotient such as IQ that can capture all the aspects of intelligence,” added Dr. Highfield.

-The largest survey ever
+The largest study ever

 The research, led by experts at the University of Western Ontario in Canada, was conducted online from the websites of the «New Scientist», «Telegraph» and «Discovery» in 2010 and involved 110,000 people.
 44,600 of them were considered suitable for inclusion in the sample under study – the largest number that has ever been studied.

-Having analyzed the answers, the researchers saw that the intelligence shows in people in different ways and cannot be assessed by a single measure.
-In contrast, at least three indicators seem to be crucial for such kind of assessment: short-term memory, logical reasoning and language skills.
+Having analyzed the answers, the researchers saw that intelligence showed in people in different ways and couldn’t be assessed by a single parameter.
+In contrast, at least three indicators seemed to be crucial for such kind of assessment: short-term memory, logical reasoning, and language skills.

-“The bottom line is: what makes one person different from another cognitively – what is often called intelligence – is too complex to be summarized in one single factor – the IQ” said the leader of the study Professor Adrian Owen of the Brain and Mind Institute at the University of Western Ontario.
+“The bottom line is: what makes one person different from another cognitively – what is often called intelligence – is too complex to be summarized in one single factor – the IQ,” said the leader of the study Professor Adrian Owen of the Brain and Mind Institute at the University of Western Ontario.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.